AtheistWhoIsATheist/journal314/AIDrive Three Prompts wAdditional Versions.md

 4\. \*\*Completion\*\*:

-- When no more high-level insights can be added without repetition, finalize your bullet point summary.
+- When no more high-level insights can be added without repetition, optimize your bullet point summary into an in-depth outline for final essay.
 - Ensure it reflects highest level of philosophical understanding and articulation.

 5\. \*\*Formatting\*\*:

-- Provide the final summary formatted in full Markdown syntax, enclosed in a code box for easy copying and pasting.
+- Provide the final culmination of summaries in an in-depth, full-length philosophical treatise.
+Format using Markdown syntax and enclose in a single code block for easy copying and pasting.

 \---